irtazahashmi/pytspl/doc/tutorials/hodge_gp.rst

 Now, we serialize a kernel type using the eigenpairs.
 The kernels encode prior knowledge about the unknown function and can be often difficult to choose.
-The available kernel types can be found in the `pytspl.hodge_gp.kernels` module.
+The available kernel types can be found under the `pytspl.hodge_gp.kernels` module.

 >>> from pytspl.hogde_gp.kernel_serializer import KernelSerializer
 >>>